mustafaturker1/BanQuery/README.md

 # BanQuery
 MCPE - BanQuery Plugin
-- BanQuery Website coming soon
+- PocketMine API4 support to be added.